Telemann Viola Concerto: Transcribed for Cello

 The original key is G major and the highest note in the original viola part is G, almost two octaves above the cello’s open A string.
 This note is used often, and in extended melodic passages, in three of the concerto’s four movements.
 The lowest note in the viola version is their open C string, which sounds a fourth above the cello’s open G string.
 This register seems unnecessarily – and uncomfortably – high, which is a standard problem when transcribing viola music for cello.
 Those very high passages risk sounding a little “freaky” and this is not at all appropriate in this joyful, heartfelt music.
 We have three different possible solutions to avoid this problem:

-We have, in fact, tried all of these solutions, which is why this concerto is offered here in three different transcriptions, corresponding to each of these three alternatives: a low-register original key version, a mid-register transposed version, and a high-register original key version.
+We have, in fact, tried all of these solutions, which is why this concerto is offered here in four different transcriptions: the original key-and-register version, plus each of the above three alternatives.

 1: ORIGINAL KEY, CELLO (SOLO) PART DOWN AN OCTAVE

-In our easiest version of this piece, we preserve the original G major key but take the entire solo part down by an octave from the viola’s original register.
+This is our easiest version of this piece.
+We preserve the original G major key but take the entire solo part down by an octave from the viola’s original register.
 In this transcription, our highest note is G (fourth position on the A string,) and our lowest note is the open C string, which is the exact equivalent of how it lies on the viola (although it now sounds one octave lower than on the viola).
 This keeps the cellist permanently in the Neck Region -the most comfortable register for cellists to play in – and is, therefore, a relatively easy version of the concerto.
-But the register is perhaps a little too low for a “real”, effective, concert-performance version.
+But the register is probably a little too low for a “real”, effective, concert-performance version.

 2: TRANSPOSED INTO D MAJOR